 Every experienced hiker knows that a decent hiking jacket is an essential piece of hiking gear.

-There are many options available but only three basic factors that you need to take into consideration when making your choice.
+There are many options available, but only three essential factors that you need to take into consideration when making your choice.

 Any hiking jacket you buy should be waterproof, but there are different levels of waterproof available.

-The basic option is shower protection while the higher-level option is storm protection as this can withstand a higher level of rain over a longer period of time.
+The first option is shower protection while the higher-level option is storm protection as this can withstand a higher level of rain over a more extended period of time.

 Hiking jackets also come in lightweight and warm jacket options.
-The former is best suited to warmer conditions with light rain while the latter is aimed at hiking in winter months.
+The former is best suited to more temperate conditions with light rain while the latter is aimed at hiking in winter months.

 Taking these two factors into consideration, it makes sense to purchase two hiking jackets if you are a serious hiker.

 The first should be a lightweight shower protection hiking jacket for the summer months.
 The second is a warm storm protection hiking jacket for the colder weather.

 The final factor to consider is the intensity of your hike as this will impact the ventilation you will need.